-Last Saturday many parts of New Zealand, especially South Island, experienced Foehn winds.
-As summer approaches eastern parts of both islands will get more warm Foehn winds under suitable conditions.
+On Saturday 16 October 2010, many parts of New Zealand, especially South Island, experienced Foehn winds.
+During the approach to summer, eastern parts of both islands will get more warm Foehn winds under suitable conditions.
 In this blog post I'll describe what the Foehn wind is and explain how it comes about.
 We'll start by looking at temperature reports from weather stations on Saturday 16 Oct 2010.

 Note the big temperature difference from west to east.
 As was explained in the post on Saturation water exists in three phases: liquid, ice and vapour.
 When a change between any of the phases occurs (for example, when ice melts), energy in the form of latent heat is either released into the surrounding environment or taken from the surrounding environment.
 The key to the Foehn wind process is this release of latent heat.
 Now, when a northwesterly airstream flows from the Tasman Sea onto the western sides of hills and mountains of New Zealand, it is forced to rise.

 As the air ascends it cools (as mentioned in the post on Ridge-Top winds).
 If there is enough moisture in the rising air, cloud will form in it.
 As the water vapour in the air condenses into water droplets (cloud), it releases latent heat.
 This extra heat then reduces the rate of cooling of the air.